Lucario and the Mystery of Mew Review

 Thoughts and Synopsis

-This movie begins in the past, only specified as being before Pokéballs were invented.
-Two armies of humans and Pokémon alike, one clad in red and the other in green, are marching to fight one another, threatening the kingdom of Rota with destruction.
-In this age, there are knights of Aura, a mystical force that can be used by some humans and Pokémon.
-One of these knights is Sir Aaron of Cameran Palace, who serves Queen Rin with his partner Lucario, and here at the beginning of the film, Lucario has been sent to scout for the invading armies.
-He is attacked by Houndoom from the red army, who manage to blind him with sand, but he can use Aura to see around anyway and defeats the enemies.
-Meanwhile, after Queen Rin says she will share the fate of her castle, Aaron flies out on his Pidgeot, but is attacked by Skarmory from the green army on the way, and the Pidgeot only barely manages to soften their fall so that Aaron can safely get off before it crashes.
+We begin in the distant past, before the invention of modern Pokéballs.
+Two armies of humans and Pokémon alike are marching to fight one another, threatening the kingdom of Rota with destruction.
+In this age, there are knights of Aura, a mystical force that some humans and Pokémon can use to attain pseudo-psychic abilities.
+One of these knights is Sir Aaron of Cameran Palace, who serves Queen Rin with his partner Lucario, and as we come in, Lucario has been sent to scout for the invading armies.
+He's attacked by Houndoom from one of the invading armies, who manage to blind him with sand; however, with his Aura abilities, he can still see, and he defeats them.

-Lucario runs up to meet him, recognizing his strong Aura from far away, but Aaron is acting strange and tells him insistently to leave because he has abandoned the castle and will never return.
-Lucario is unable to believe it and tells him to wait, but Aaron throws his staff into the ground, and the gem on the staff glows with a bright white light before it absorbs Lucario inside it, Pokéball-style.
-He struggles to escape and the staff shakes as he watches Aaron seemingly run away and desperately asks himself why Sir Aaron would do such a thing.
+Sir Aaron departs the castle on his Pidgeot, but they too are attacked by Skarmory from one of the armies and crash.
+Lucario runs up to meet him, recognizing his strong Aura from far away, but Aaron is acting strange; he turns away and tells Lucario to leave and that he's abandoned the castle and will never return.
+Aaron takes off running, and Lucario follows him in confusion, until Aaron turns around and throws his staff into the ground.
+The gem on the staff glows with a bright white light before absorbing Lucario inside it, Pokéball-style.
+He struggles to escape and the staff shakes as he helplessly watches Sir Aaron run away, leaving the staff - and Lucario - behind.

-Crystals glitter almost like tears on the giant tree-shaped mountain known as the Tree of Beginning as Queen Rin watches the red and green armies finally meet.
-We see the Ho-oh we have seen overhead enter the Tree through a tunnel before it transforms: it was really Mew in disguise.
-Aaron's Pidgeot flies away from the tree, picks up his staff and takes it back to the queen, just as the Tree of Beginning suddenly begins to glow with a Green Glow of Peace.
-(Yes, I have now made a name for this mysterious phenomenon that first showed up at the end of the second movie.)
-All the crystals around the kingdom, which are in fact tendrils of the Tree's great root system, take on the same glow as more green energy pulses out from the tree, enveloping the armies and apparently making them stop fighting and become friends again.
+Crystals glitter almost like tears on the giant tree-shaped mountain known as the Tree of Beginning as Queen Rin watches the two armies finally meet.
+A Ho-Oh enters the Tree through a tunnel before it transforms, revealing it was actually Mew.
+Aaron's Pidgeot flies away from the Tree, picks up his staff and takes it back to the queen, just as the Tree of Beginning suddenly begins to glow bright green.
+All the crystals around the kingdom - actually tendrils of the Tree's great root system - take on the same glow as more green energy pulses out from the tree, enveloping the armies and quelling the fighting.

-But at least this is apparently just a fairy tale, because we hear a mother's voice that has been telling the story to her daughter.
-She explains that Queen Rin assumed that Aaron must somehow have used the power of the Tree of Beginning, where Mew lives, to stop the war.
+This, at least, is the story told by a mother to her young daughter in the modern day: Queen Rin assumed that Sir Aaron must somehow have used the power of the Tree of Beginning, where Mew lives, to stop the war.

-Back in the modern-day Rota, which still seems to be an independent kingdom somehow since it still has a queen (the current one, a descendant of Rin, is named Ilene) unless it's just a town that calls its mayor a queen to be cool, we find that an annual festival to commemorate the end of that battle via Green Glow of Peace is beginning.
+Back in the modern-day Rota, which still seems to be an independent kingdom somehow unless it's just a town that calls its mayor a queen to be cool, we find that an annual festival to commemorate the end of that battle is beginning.
 Naturally, Ash and company are heading there to participate in the Pokémon tournament that is held every year to select a trainer who will be named the "True Guardian of Aura" for the year.
-Apparently everyone is required to wear period-appropriate costumes to make the experience more authentic, and Ash, ever the wannabe hero, goes for a costume that makes him look like Sir Aaron.
-They dress Pikachu up too, much to its horror, but right in the first battle of the tournament that we see during the opening song montage, Pikachu uses a Thunderbolt that burns the costume to cinders.
-Which does not seem to worry anyone, even though one would think these are rental costumes.
-I wonder if there's a deleted scene where the queen makes Ash pay for it.
+Apparently everyone is required to rent and wear period-appropriate costumes to make the experience more authentic, and Ash, ever the wannabe hero, goes for a costume that makes him look like Sir Aaron.
+They dress Pikachu up too, much to its horror, but right in the first battle of the tournament, Pikachu uses a Thunderbolt that burns the costume to cinders (one must wonder if Ash had to pay for it).

-Anyway, to nobody's surprise, Ash and Pikachu win the tournament handily, and Ash is named as the True Guardian of Aura for the year.
-Which means during that night's feast, he gets to strike a pose holding Aaron's staff and then sit alone in a corner with it while everyone else has fun.
+To nobody's surprise, Ash and Pikachu win the tournament handily, and Ash is named the True Guardian of Aura for the year - which means that during that night's feast, he gets to strike a pose holding Aaron's staff and then sit alone in a corner with it while everyone else has fun.
 Seems like being a hero is not all it's cracked up to be.
-While he sits there being bored to tears, we're treated to some quite amusing scenes involving Team Rocket trying to blend in, James dancing with May who seems to think he looks horribly familiar, Jessie landing on a handsome prince who clearly has no idea what he's in for, Brock trying to woo the beautiful woman who lost to Ash in the final battle of the tournament while she decides to take it upon herself to lead the dance because he keeps fudging it up, and some seemingly pointless scenes of Ash and May's Pokémon and what they think is an Aipom but is actually Mew running around and playing (I mean, they had to make up for the lack of a Pikachu short somehow).
-Oh, and once Brock's dance partner (whose name is Kidd) has gotten rid of him, she goes into a room she thinks is empty, puts on cool computer shades, removes her fancy dress to reveal a skintight fanservicey stealth suit, and asks a faraway colleague, Banks, to send her a map of the palace.
+While he sits there bored, the guests have a dance and the gang's Pokémon play together in the loft with a strange, very enthusiastic Aipom.
+Brock eagerly tries to woo the woman who lost to Ash in the last round of the tournament, Kidd, but she ends up leading the dance and then excusing herself. has gotten rid of him, she goes into a room she thinks is empty, puts on cool computer shades, removes her fancy dress to reveal a skintight fanservicey stealth suit, and asks a faraway colleague, Banks, to send her a map of the palace.
 Hmm, what might she be up to?
 Meowth, who happened to witness the conversation, wonders that as well, so he follows her incredulously as she uses a grappling hook to swing onto a rooftop, but then he falls in through a window to where Ash and May's Pokémon and Mew are.

 Kidd looks around with fancy binoculars, eventually looking through the window just as Mew transforms back into its original form.
 With satisfaction, she orders her two Weavile to place a locator beacon on Mew.
 They jump in through the window and there is a battle where they try to freeze Mew with what seems to be Icy Wind (though actually, Icy Wind can't induce freezing) but Mew darts out of the way so that the other Pokémon get frozen instead.
 Pikachu tries to defend it, but gets hit with a Shadow Ball and is knocked unconscious, landing in Meowth's arms.
 Mew chooses this time to finally just teleport the three of them out of there - onto a roof where Meowth and Pikachu very nearly fall to their deaths, but Mew transforms into a Pidgeot and flies off with them while Kidd looks on incredulously.
 She sighs at her Weavile for making a battle out of this, and they look ashamed.
 It's oddly cute.